nhunguyen0118/FMCG--Retail-Sales-Performance/README.md

 # FMCG Retail - Sales Performance Dashboard

-This project explores the sales performance of an FMCG (Fast-Moving Consumer Goods) company using a combination of SQL, Tableau, and Machine Learning.
+This project explores the sales performance of an FMCG company using a combination of SQL, Tableau, and Machine Learning.
 The goal is to deliver both insightful dashboards for business users and predictive models for strategic planning.

 ---